-So when I started feeling better over the weekend, I realized my teenager had polished off all of the leftovers in the fridge.
+When I started feeling better over the weekend, I realized my teenager had polished off all of the leftovers in the fridge.
 If we were going to have lunch, I’d need to cook something.
-That’s when I remembered Heather’s easy marinara sauce recipe and, since I had all of the ingredients, decided to give it a try.
+That’s when I remembered Heather’s easy marinara sauce recipe.
+Since I had all of the ingredients, I decided to give it a try.

 I’d been told this was an easy, 10-minute recipe perfect for busy nights and was thrilled to learn that was true.
 I started boiling the water for pasta the same time I began prepping ingredients for this sauce, and wound up waiting for the pasta because the sauce is that easy to make!